Detailed Explanation of Component Decorator Identifiers

 @property({ type: Number })

-_radian: number = 0; // Properties with an underscore are not displayed in the IDE by default and are only used to store the entered radian
+_radian: number = 0; // Properties starting with an underscore are not displayed in the IDE's property panel by default; they are only used to store the input radian value.

-@property({ type: Number, caption: "Angle", serializable: false }) // Here, serializable is set to false, so degree will not be saved in the scene file
+@property({ type: Number, caption: "Angle", serializable: false }) // Here, serializable is set to false, so 'degree' will not be saved to the scene file.

 get degree() {

-return this._radian * (180 / Math.PI);// Since it is not serialized, the stored radian in _radian needs to be calculated back to the angle for display in the IDE property panel
+return this._radian * (180 / Math.PI);// Since it's not serialized, the radian stored in _radian needs to be converted back to degrees for display in the IDE property panel.

 }